Data Structures I — The Rules of the Game

 If you are missing any of these, please ask for help soon.

-- There are at least 8 programming assignments per 10 points
+- At least 12 assignments per 10 points

 - Deadline: 2 weeks (longer at the end of semester)

 - You are given a partial implementation of a DS